Does Hormone Replacement Therapy Shorten or Lengthen Lifespan? And What Are the Alternatives?

 Life shortening effects?

-Understanding the evidence can be a little tricky.
 According to this article, pro bodybuilders are actually dying at a slightly lower rate than the average American man.
 However, they are still dying at a much faster rate than pro athletes in major sports.
-Performance-enhancing drugs, including steroids, do appear to be a possible culprit.
+Performance-enhancing drugs, including steroids, appear to be a possible culprit.

 It’s interesting to note, though, that past the age of 50, there’s no evidence of a life shortening effect from taking anabolic steroids.
 It may be that the benefits of gaining muscle are great enough in people in this age group as to counterbalance the damage done by steroids.
 Anabolic steroids don’t make people over 50 years live longer, but they also don’t appear to shorten the lifespan in men older than 50.